A quick guide to customizing your user interface (UI) in World of Warcraft!

 The other option is to download the files directly.
-This means that you will not have to register an account; however, you will need to re-download and replace the folder anytime you want to update.
+This means that you will not have to register an account, but you will need to re-download and replace the folder anytime you want to update.

-2. Complete in-game setup
+Step 2.
+Follow the in-game setup process

 Now that you have the ElvUI AddOn installed, it is time to launch the game.
 Upon entering the world, a new “ElvUI Installation” box will pop up.

-On the seventh step in the process, you’ll be asked to adjust the scale of your UI.
-You can either select to “Auto Scale” or can use the slider and preview button to experiment with size until it looks the way you want.
+On the seventh step in the process, you’ll be asked to adjust the scale of ElvUI.
+You can either select “Auto Scale” or can use the slider and preview button to experiment with the size until it looks the way you want.

 3. Refine your UI layout and appearance

-Great, you have now completed the basic setup for ElvUI.
+Great!
+You have now completed the basic setup for ElvUI.
 While you could stick with the default settings and layout, there is a good chance you will want to refine things further.

 Upon doing this, a settings box for the AddOn will open with many options.
 You can navigate through different modules in the left menu.

 For now, I want to point out the “Toggle Anchors” button in the bottom-left corner of the ElvUI settings window.
 When selected, this button will turn on the ability to change the layout of any item in your UI.
-It is also very helpful because it provides the names for the various elements and allows you to drag them wherever you would like.
+It is also very helpful because it provides the names of the various elements and allows you to drag them wherever you would like.